AWydra/react-fastcast4u/README.md

 ## Project Overview 🎉

 E-commerce site created for one of the largest radio provider in the world.
 I used [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design) for components architecture and Google's Material Design as a design language.
 When you first enter the page, you can see the company's offer or use the order wizard by clicking "Start Now" button.
-My goal is to create an application that is extremely easy to use and works partly offline.
+My goal is to create an  accessible application that is extremely easy to use and works partly offline.

 ## TODO ✅